 Schedule preventive maintenance and enforce correct machine settings to minimize failures and unscheduled downtime that inflate per-part cost.

-Use bulk purchasing for consumables and larger spools to lower unit cost per foot; model the payback from spool-size versus inventory carrying cost.
+Use bulk purchasing for consumables and larger spools to lower unit cost per foot.
+Model the payback from spool size versus inventory carrying cost.

-Establish supplier partnerships (for example, Meritus Gas Partners) to secure volume discounts, technical support, and optimized gas-consumable bundles.
+Establish supplier partnerships (such as Meritus Gas Partners) to secure volume discounts, technical support, and optimized gas-consumable bundles.
+Combining these tactics lowers total cost of ownership and drives measurable reductions in cost-per-weld.

 Frequently Asked Questions